spree/spree/README.md

 @import "bootstrap";
 ```

 This uses the [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass) gem.
-So follow that README for full cutomization instructions.
+So check there for full cutomization instructions.

 It’s quite powerful, here are some examples created in ~10 minutes with a few extra SCSS variables: